Byggplanen/pdfgo/README.md

-# pdf-draw
+# pdfgo.js
-A drop-in PDF annotator for the browser.
+A drop-in PDF annotator and markups for the browser.

 ## usage
 Import the CSS: